Whiteville, North Carolina: Geography

 Whiteville is located in north-central Columbus County within the Carolina Border Belt, a regional network of tobacco markets and warehouses along both sides of the North Carolina-South Carolina border.
 Combined U.S. Routes 74 and 76 bypass the city on its north side and lead east 46 mi to Wilmington.
 US 74 leads northwest 32 mi to Lumberton, and US 76 leads west 67 mi to Florence, South Carolina.
 U.S. Route 701 passes through the western side of Whiteville, leading north 23 mi to Elizabethtown and southwest 44 mi to Conway, South Carolina.

 According to the United States Census Bureau, Whiteville has a total area of 14.1 km2, all land.

+Climate

+Whiteville has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.